Flutter son of... simplicity

 Also, there's an ongoing Flutter web project, but it has a slightly different stack and is being developed on a separate fork of the main Flutter repository.
 This is the stack for curiosity's sake:

-Image based on the official docs, and this article on Medium by Google's software engineer, Yegor Jbanov.
+Image based on the , and this on Medium by Google's software engineer, Yegor Jbanov.